gabriel-ing/Quickstarts/DevelopmentEnvironment/DevelopmentEnvironmentSet-up.md

+# Setting Up Your Development Environment In VS Code

 This page is a brief reference guide to getting started using the recommended ObjectScript development environment, VS Code.
 The guide is not comprehensive, but should have enough information to get started.
 For comprehensive information, see "Further Resources".